 We have performed assurance work in accordance with Sec.
-317 (3a) HGB to obtain reasonable assurance about whether the rendering of the consolidated financial statements and the combined management report contained in the attached file "5299000GH0E40P6I9F13-2022-12-31-de.zip" (hereinafter also referred to as "ESEF documents") and prepared for publication purposes complies in all material respects with the requirements of Sec.
+317 (3a) HGB to obtain reasonable assurance about whether the rendering of the consolidated financial statements and the combined management report contained in the file

+"Name: 5299000GH0E40P6I9F13-2023-12-31-de.zip" (hereinafter also referred to as "ESEF documents") and prepared for publication purposes complies in all material respects with the requirements of Sec.
 328 (1) HGB for the electronic reporting format ("ESEF format").
-In accordance with German legal requirements, this assurance work extends only to the conversion of the information contained in the consolidated financial statements and the combined management report into the ESEF format and therefore relates neither to the information contained within these renderings nor to any other information contained in the file identified above.
+In accordance with German legal requirements, this audit extends only to the conversion of the information contained in the consolidated financial statements and the combined management report into the ESEF format and therefore not to the information contained in these reproductions nor to any other information contained in the above mentioned file.

 In our opinion, the rendering of the consolidated financial statements and the combined management report contained in the file identified above and prepared for publication purposes complies in all material respects with the requirements of Sec.
 328 (1) HGB for the electronic reporting format.
-Beyond this assurance opinion and our audit opinions on the accompanying consolidated financial statements and the combined management report for the financial year 1 January to 31 December 2022 contained in the "Report on the audit of the consolidated financial statements and of the combined management report" above, we do not express any assurance opinion on the information contained within these renderings or on the other information contained in the file identified above.
+Beyond this assurance opinion and our audit opinions on the accompanying consolidated financial statements and the combined management report for the financial year 1 January 2023 to 31 December 2023 contained in the "Report on the audit of the consolidated financial statements and of the combined management report" above, we do not express any assurance opinion on the information contained within these renderings or on the other information contained in the file identified above.